Dante's Satan: Description of the Ninth Circle

 Dante's Hell is divided into nine circles, the ninth circle being divided further into four rings, their boundaries only marked by the depth of their sinners' immersion in the ice; Satan sits in the last ring, Judecca.
 It is in the fourth ring of the ninth circle, where the worst sinners, the betrayers to their benefactors, are punished.
 Here, these condemned souls, frozen into the ice, are completely unable to move or speak and are contorted into all sorts of fantastical shapes as a part of their punishment.

 Unlike many other circles of Dante's Hell, these sinners remain unnamed.
 Even Dante is afraid to enter this last circle, as he nervously proclaimed, "I drew behind my leader’s back again."

 Uncharacteristically of Dante, he remains silent in Satan's presence.
 Dante examines the sinners who are "covered wholly by ice, / showing like straw in glass – some lying prone, / and some erect, some with the head towards us, / the others with the bottoms of the feet; another like a bow bent feet to face."

 This circle of Hell is a complete separation from any life and, for Dante, "the deepest isolation is to suffer separation from the source of all light and life and warmth."

-Contrapasso: the poetic justice of Satan
+Contrappasso: the poetic justice of Satan

 The reason for Satan's eternal punishment was his desire to be as powerful as the Divine.
 When Satan was cast out of Heaven, he "excavated the underworld cosmos in which the damned are held".
 Satan's punishment is the opposite of what he was trying to achieve: power and a voice over God.
 Satan also is, in many ways, "the antithesis of Virgil; for he conveys at its sharpest the ultimate and universal pain of Hell: isolation."
 It is Virgil, Dante's guide through Hell, who tells Dante "that the inhabitants of the infernal region are those who have lost the good of intellect; the substance of evil, the loss of humanity, intelligence, good will, and the capacity to love."
 Satan stands at the center because he is the epitome of Dante's Hell.